Dates of Entry and Matriculation

 The unit of credit used at North Central College is the credit hour, which is equivalent to one semester hour or one and one half hours of credit under quarter plans.

-A maximum of two graduate courses from other schools may be transferred into the master’s program.
+A maximum six credit hours of graduate courses from other schools may be transferred into a graduate program.
 Such work must have course grades of B- or higher, be appropriate to the program and must have been completed within the five year period immediately preceding admission as a degree candidate.
 In addition, the work must have been completed for graduate credit or designated for possible graduate credit, and taken in excess of credit required for the student’s undergraduate degree.
-Transfer credit is granted by the Dean of Graduate and Professional Studies, in consultation with the specific Program Coordinator and Director of Graduate and Professional Studies.
+Transfer credit is granted by the Office of the Registrar, in consultation with the Dean of Graduate and Professional Studies and/or the specific Program Coordinator.
 Graduate work taken elsewhere and accepted as transfer credit is included in the computation of cumulative grade point averages.

 Registration for graduate courses is normally completed prior to the beginning of a term through the School of Graduate and Professional Studies.
 After a term begins, all enrollments in courses and withdrawals from courses are governed by published deadline dates.
 Informal attendance in a class is not recognized as constituting registration in the course.
 Informal absence from class is not recognized as constituting withdrawal from the course.
 A student who wants to withdraw must contact the School of Graduate and Professional Studies.
 This responsibility falls on the student and the student alone.
 See the sections below, “Dropping Courses” and “Withdrawal from North Central.”
 Please complete all registrations in writing and forward via fax, e-mail, mail or submit directly to the School of Graduate and Professional Studies.
 Some On-line registration capabilities are allowed through Merlin at https://merlin.noctrl.edu.